ConfettiFX/The-Forge-Blog/MSAA.md

+---
+layout: post
+author: Wolfgang Engel
+date: May 22, 2022
+title: MSAA
+---

 # MSAA
-### (Wolfgang Engel, last updated: May 22nd, 2022)
 This week we discussed MSAA in one of our chat groups at The Forge Interactive.
-This is an older topic now but I thought it might be interesting to refresh once's memory.
+This is an older topic now but I thought it might be interesting to refresh once's memory and put it into a more modern context.
 There are mostly two "groups" of MSAA techniques.
 Let me call the first one fixed-function MSAA and the second one programmable MSAA.

 ## Fixed-function MSAA
 Fixed-function MSAA was the original MSAA implementation that is supported by various APIs and usually implemented on the driver / software level.
 The original idea was based on a render architecture that draws geometry into a color and a depth buffer and then the driver/hardware does a resolve and downscaling from the MSAA'ed image to the swap chain image.